 August, 2014

-of college-age women visit tanning salons regularly, in spite of increasing evidence that this practice is now considered the foremost avoidable causative factor in the rising incidence of melanoma.
+of college-age women visit tanning salons regularly, despite increasing evidence that this practice is now considered the foremost avoidable causative factor in the rising incidence of melanoma.

 “‘Tanning Mom’: Does New Jersey Woman Suffer From ‘Tanerexia’?